-Natalia V., born in 1926, recalls: “Some civilians were shot in the forest.
-I saw a covered truck coming to the forest while I was working in a field.
+Natalia V., born in 1926: “Some civilians were shot in the forest.
+I saw a covered truck on its way to the forest while I was working in a field.
 It was summertime.
-Once on the site, the Jews were told to get off and lined up in groups of 10 to 15 at the edge of the pit.
-Then, the Germans fired with machine guns positioned inside the truck.”
+Once at the site, the Jews were told to get off and were lined up in groups of 10-15 along the edge of the pit.
+The Germans then fired at them with machine guns positioned inside the truck.”
 (Testimony N°606, interviewed in Mogilev, on April 28, 2012).

 "The Zwangsarbeitslager in Mogilev was created shortly after the German occupation at the end of summer.
-The Jewish artisans from Mogilev and nearby areas were detained in this camp along with some Russian partisans.
+Jewish artisans from Mogilev and nearby areas were detained in this camp along with some Russian partisans.
 They slept inside the former Dimitrov factory.
-The camp was surrounded with double barbed wire and four guard posts.
-The Jewish inmates were separated from thr Russians.
-The Jews had distinguishing armbands.
-Several workshops, including a sewing workshop with thirty sewing machines, tannery, carpentry, and goldsmithery, were set in a big room.
-The primitive sleeping area was located on the ground floor, over the workshops.
+The camp was surrounded with a double barbed wire fence and four guard posts.
+The Jewish inmates were separated from the Russians and had distinguishing armbands.
+Several workshops, including a sewing workshop with thirty sewing machines, a tannery, a carpenters workshop, and a goldsmiths were set up in a big room.
+The primitive sleeping area was located on the ground floor, near the workshops.
 The chief of each workshop guarded his companions in misery.
 They were called Kapos and were subordinate to the Lagerführer.
 They had to beat and denounce the other inmates.
-During the shooting, they were shot the last.
+During the shooting, they were shot last.
 The auxiliary Ukrainian police conducted the shooting of women and children in a very cruel manner.
 Under the influence of alcohol, they fired at the victims without aiming.
-At least 2,000 Jews were shot during this extermination Aktion.”
+At least 2,000 Jews were shot during this Aktion.”
 [The report of the public prosecutor within the trial of the Schutzpolizei of the Police Bataillon n°52;B162-7602 p.19]

-Mogilev is located about 200 km from Minsk.
-The first records about the Jewish community date back to the middle of the 16th century.
+Mogilev is located about 200km from Minsk.
+The first records of the Jewish community date back to the middle of the 16th century.
 In 1776, there were 622 Jews living in the town.
 By 1897, the Jewish community grew and represented half of the local population.
-By the beginning of 1880’s, there were 38 synagogues and 14 cheders.
-At this time Mogilev became an important center of Bundist and Zionist activity.
-The majority of Jews was craftsmen or worked in factories.
+By the beginning of 1880s, there were 38 synagogues and 14 cheders.
+Around this time Mogilev became an important center of Bundist and Zionist activity.
+The majority of Jews were craftsmen or worked in factories.
 There were about a hundred different small industries.
-A number of Jews had shops or were involved in small scale trade.
+A number of Jewish residents had shops or were involved in small-scale trade.
 In 1910, 27,974 Jews lived in Mogilev.
-In the 1930’s, many synagogues were closed and religious organizations were banned.
+During the 1930s, many synagogues were closed and religious organizations were banned.
 Due to migration, the Jewish population decreased and, on the eve of the war, only 19,715 Jews remained in Mogilev.

-During the second round up in the ghetto, carried out on October 19, 1941, 3,726 Jews were taken in trucks to the nearby village of Kazimirovka where they were shot.
+During the second round-up in the ghetto, carried out on October 19, 1941, 3,726 Jews were taken in trucks to the nearby village of Kazimirovka where they were shot.
 Several hundred Jews, especially elderly people and those who could not walk, were killed on the spot.
 4,800 Jews from Mogilev were taken to be shot in Polykovichi.
 The labor camp existed until September 1943, when the remaining 120 Jews were transferred to Minsk.
-In May 1942, 400 Jews were brought there from Slonim.
-During its existence between 1941 to 1943, about 4,000 Jews were killed or died from typhus and bad living conditions.
+In May 1942, 400 Jews were transferred there from Slonim.
+During its existence between 1941 and 1943, about 4,000 Jews were killed or died from typhus and bad living conditions.

 For more information about the execution in Polykovichi please refer to the corresponding profile